storydoc-io/docs.storydoc.io/docs/fabric/reference-guide/settings-page.md

 !!! tip "tip: Testing JDBC connections"

-    To test a JDBC connection you first need to [install the JDBC driver][jdbc drivers] for the database.
+    To test a JDBC connection you first need to [install the JDBC driver] for the database.

+  [install the JDBC driver]: ../getting-started.md#jdbc-drivers